 - Advising employers on issues related to enrollment in the E-Verify program.

-- Counseling employers on how to handle the complex employment eligibility issues raised by so-called mismatch letters from the Social Security Administration.
+- Counseling employers on how to handle the complex employment eligibility issues raised by the so-called no-match letters from the Social Security Administration.

 - Answering questions on the interpretation of laws enacted by states to govern the employment of foreign nationals.